Proxxa/shuttle-blog/public/blogs/001-day-1-cch23/post.md

 ### Prompt

 Alright, let's see here...

-"Implement a GET endpoint `/1/<num1>/<num2>` that takes 2 integers in the path, `num1` and `num2`, and returns the result of `(num1 XOR num2) POW 3`, where *XOR* is the exclusive OR operation, and *POW* is exponentiation."
+> Implement a GET endpoint `/1/<num1>/<num2>` that takes 2 integers in the path, `num1` and `num2`, and returns the result of `(num1 XOR num2) POW 3`, where *XOR* is the exclusive OR operation, and *POW* is exponentiation."
 Okay, I lied, there is some exponentiation, but the XOR is the weird one.

 ### Solution